theNewDynamic/oregonsadventurecoast.com/content/blog/22-things-to-do-this-fall-on-oregon-s-adventure-coast.md

 20. [Try your luck](https://oregonsadventurecoast.netlify.com/blog/try-your-luck-on-oregon-s-adventure-coast/) in one of our casinos.
 21. Try a new restaurant in Coos Bay, North Bend or Charleston.
 [Download our Local Restaurant Guide](https://www.oregonsadventurecoast.com/img/Restaurants-BOOKLET.pdf) to carry with you, or visit [oregonsadventurecoast.com/dining](https://oregonsadventurecoast.com/dining/) to see all our local restaurants.
 [Click here ](https://www.oregonsadventurecoast.com/blog/looking-for-outdoor-dining-options-coos-bay-north-bend-charleston-have-several-from-which-to-choose/)to view outdoor dining options.
 22. Spend a day hiking, kayaking, or birdwatching at the [South Slough National Estuarine Research Reserve](https://www.oregonsadventurecoast.com/blog/ten-things-people-love-about-slough-national-estuarine-research-reserve/).
 23. BONUS!!
-Go [Cosmic Bowling](https://northbendlanes.com/cosmic-bowling/) at North Bend Lanes for a super-fun, cosmic night out!
+Go [Bowling](https://northbendlanes.com/) at North Bend Lanes for a super-fun night out!

 There is an adventure for everyone on Oregon’s Adventure Coast.
 Whether you are on the hunt for awe-inspiring landscapes, thrilling outdoor activities, prime shopping, fine dining, special events, or an evening of entertainment, you will find it here.
 For more information, please contact the [Coos Bay – North Bend Visitor & Convention Bureau](https://www.oregonsadventurecoast.com/).
 You must take advantage of this 15% off lodging offer before November 30th.
 [Click here to view details ](https://www.oregonsadventurecoast.com/fall15/)and a list of participating hotels.